 Zimbabwean players Dougie Hondo, Guy Croxford and Stuart Matsikenyeri represented the club in the early stages of the new millennium but even after that time the men’s A Grade were threatened with extinction through poor performances as they tried desperately to rebuild.
 SACA placed them on a three-year performance contract with SACA.
 But, tenacious to the last, the club has hung on through thick and thin and these days there is a very committed group of players.

 A few years before the upheaval began in the mid-90s, Port Adelaide became one of the first Grade clubs to integrate women’s cricket under their umbrella.
 The women’s team started up in 1994, just after the club’s centenary celebrations, and have brought relentless success since taking on the Port colours.

-We have been represented by four Australia internationals to date: Annette Fellows; Lynn Fullston; Karen Rolton and Emma Sampson, the latter pair having helped the A Grade to win six of the last seven league titles.
-The women were also the first club in the history of the competition to win all 3 grades in a season, in the early 2000s.
+We have been represented by five Australian internationals to date: Annette Fellows; Lynn Fullston; Karen Rolton; Emma Sampson and Amanda Wellington.
+Rolton and Sampson were instrumental in helping the A Grade win six premierships throughout the mid 2000s.
+The women were also the first club in the history of the competition to win all 3 grades in a season, during the 2002-03 season

 Our Honours Board, then, reflects a lengthy list of state and international representatives over this long period of time with PACC supporting strongly the youth of our local district.